Convex Clustering through MM: An Efficient Algorithm to Perform Hierarchical Clustering: Hierarchy and Weights in Convex Clustering

 \subsection{Enforcing Hierarchical Clusters}

-To address cluster splits, we first note that \cite{hocking2011clusterpath} conjectured that splits do not occur when weights $w_{ij}$ are nonincreasing in $\|\mathbf{x}_i - \mathbf{x}_j\|$.
-This has been empirically confirmed by \cite{chi2015ama} and \cite{allen2020carp}, as well as in our research.
+To address cluster splits, we first note the conjecture made by \cite{hocking2011clusterpath}, which suggests that splits can be avoided if the weights $w_{ij}$ are nonincreasing in the pair-wise distances $\|\mathbf{x}_i - \mathbf{x}_j\|$.
+Additionally, \cite{chi2019recovering} and \cite{chiquet2017fast} provide strong theoretical support for the notion that nonincreasing weights are sufficient to prevent cluster splits.
 Therefore, if the weights satisfy this condition, we can fuse the rows of $\mathbf{A}$ where $\| \mathbf{a}_i - \mathbf{a}_j \| = 0$ and store all unique centroids in $c \times p$ matrix $\mathbf{M}$.
 We next define $n \times c$ cluster membership matrix $\mathbf{U}$ as having elements